-2. A LOOK AHEAD TO 2016
+2. A LOOK AHEAD TO 2018

-Building on the achievements of 2015, a new wave of CL:AIRE outputs is predicted for the forthcoming year.
-The TRG will be reviewing a number of new bulletins, in particular the NanoRem project outputs, outputs from the Joint Industry Working Group Asbestos in Soil and Construction & Demolition Materials, including the "Control of Asbestos Regulations 2012 - Interpretation for Managing and Working with Asbestos in Soil and Construction & Demolition Materials: Industry Guidance" and the industry Code of Practice, as well as contributing strategic review, support and steering functions for all CL:AIRE's activities within its sustainable land reuse remit.
+Building on the achievements of 2017, a new wave of CL:AIRE outputs is predicted for the forthcoming year.
+The TRG will be reviewing a number of new bulletins, webinars, eLearning modules and outputs from the Joint Industry Working Group for Asbestos in Soil and Construction & Demolition Materials, version 3 of the Definition of Waste: Development Industry Code of Practice and the updated CIEH/CL:AIRE Guidance on Comparing Soil Data with a Critical Concentration, as well as contributing strategic review, support and steering functions for all CL:AIRE's activities within its sustainable land reuse remit.